quicwg/base-drafts/draft-ietf-quic-transport.md

 After receiving a Server Stateless Retry packet, the client uses a new Client Initial packet containing the next cryptographic handshake message.
 The client retains the state of its cryptographic handshake, but discards all transport state.
-The new Client Initial packet includes a newly randomized packet number, STREAM frames on stream 0 that start again at an offset of 0, and the original connection ID.
+The Client Initial packet that is generated in response to a Server Stateless Retry packet includes STREAM frames on stream 0 that start again at an offset of 0.

 Continuing the cryptographic handshake is necessary to ensure that an attacker cannot force a downgrade of any cryptographic parameters.
 In addition to